owllion/fa_ecommerce/README.md

 [![CI CD Pipeline](https://github.com/owllion/fa_ecommerce/actions/workflows/main.yml/badge.svg)](https://github.com/owllion/fa_ecommerce/actions/workflows/main.yml)

-- A shopping app created with React.js , styled-components , TypeScript , Node.js , Typegoose and MongoDB.
+- A server for a shopping app powered by FastAPI and utilizes MySQL and Redis for efficient data storage and retrieval.
+Containerized with Docker for easy deployment and scalability.
+Deployed on AWS Lambda with CI/CD integration for automated build, packaging, and deployment

 ## Table of Contents